dcersos1/Portfolio/README.md

     https://github.com/dcersos1/Inventory_Management_Application

-  Analysis of the Factors Impacting the Adpotion of Blockchain Technology in the United States
+  Analysis of the Factors Impacting the Adoption of Blockchain Technology in the United States

     https://github.com/dcersos1/Blockchain_Adoption_Analysis